 Excess Energy and Excitement

 Some dog’s just love walks and literally can’t control themselves, they may briefly stop when you command them or tug on the leash but the next intriguing smell will have them charging ahead.
-A traditional collar and leash are no good here.
-The only way to calm these pooches down is by training them early on in life with a heavy-duty harness to prevent pulling.
+A traditional dog collar and leash are no good here.
+The only way to calm these pooches down is by training them early on in life or invest in a heavy-duty no-pull harness to prevent pulling.

 Lack of Traning

-Some breeds like huskies are bred to pull, its a natural instinct that can be difficult to stop and many pet parents find that a harness with back leash attachments just makes the problem worse.
+Some breeds are bred to pull, it’s a natural instinct that can be difficult to stop and many pet parents find that a harness with back leash attachments just makes the problem worse.
 The best dog harness for these breeds are ones with the leash attached at the front.

 You need to train loose leash walking to find the best anti-pull harness options around.

-There are countless options when it comes to choosing the best harness for your pet.
+There are countless options when it comes to choosing the best harness for dogs that pull.
 Ones with a front clip, tend to be the ones dog trainers recommend, ones where the leash attaches on the back and ones with 2 leash attachment points.
-Check out the Halti no pull harness which is one of the leading brands in the market for comfortable but durable harnesses.

 The no pull harnesses we’ve reviewed are a mixture some are front clip harnesses, some fit over your dog’s head, whilst others are fitted around the body.
 All have harness straps that are adjustable and if your dog pulls, will gently redirect him